Toronto FC wastes little time locking in contract extension for veteran Drew Moor

+With his two boys born in Canada, Drew Moor feels right at home in Toronto.

-Less than a week after winning the MLS Cup, Toronto FC has signed veteran defender Drew Moor to a one-year contract extension plus an option.
+So despite free agency looming, it didn't take the veteran defender long to sign a new deal with Toronto FC.
+Less than a week after winning the MLS Cup, Moor agreed to a one-year contract extension plus an option.

+The negotiations were simple, said Moor, despite putting them off until after the playoffs to be able to focus on the task at hand.

+"It was positive from both sides," Moor said in an interview.
+"I'm extremely excited to get the deal done.
+There's just no other place ...
+I'd rather be right now."

-Moor, who turns 34 in January, was eligible for free agency at the end of the year.
+The Texas native, who turns 34 in January, was eligible for free agency at the end of the year.
+He made $261,750 (U.S.) this season, seventh-highest among Toronto players.

-The centre back has been the anchor of the Toronto defence since joining the club two years ago as a free agent from Colorado.
+Moor has been the anchor of the Toronto defence since joining the club two years ago as a free agent from Colorado.
+Able to read the game from the back, the cerebral centre back is also a threat to score from set pieces.

-"Few words can express what it means to me and my family to continue representing Toronto FC," Moor said in a statement Friday.
-"We have experienced a lot of special moments both on and off the field in Toronto, the club has given us so much these past two years and there is nowhere else we'd want to be.

-"I can't wait to get back to work with my teammates, coaches and staff ahead of the 2018 season as we defend our MLS Cup championship."

 Moor's signing leaves defenders Steven Beitashour and Jason Hernandez as Toronto's two remaining potential free agents.

+"There hasn't been any discussions yet.
+I think they expect me to come back and be who I am.
+And that is a guy that comes in and works hard every day and pushes himself to be better and pushes my teammates to be better.
+And does everything I can to help this club be a successful one.

+"And if that's on the field, then that's awesome.
+And if it's in a leadership role where I didn't see the field as much, then that's awesome as well.
+But to me personally I want to come and play as much as possible."

-Moor has played 57 regular-season games and scored five goals over the last two years with TFC, in recent months at the centre of Toronto's three-man backline.
+He has played 57 regular-season games and scored five goals over the last two years with TFC, in recent months at the centre of Toronto's three-man backline.

-He missed seven games after being sidelined with a cardiac arrhythmia — or irregular heartbeat — which was detected in April thanks to the heart monitors and GPS chips the players wear during practice.
+Moor missed seven games after being sidelined with a cardiac arrhythmia – or irregular heartbeat – which was detected in April thanks to the heart monitors and GPS chips the players wear during practice.

 Doctors found a minor defect in his heart which they were able to correct via a 3 1/2-hour procedure in Boston called an ablation to restore normal heart rhythm.